Robitx/inceptus/README.md

     bootstrap.sh -n PROJECT_NAME -r REPOSITORY -d DIRECTORY
     where:
     - PROJECT_NAME will be used instead of "server_template"
-    - REPOSITORY will be used instead of:
+    - REPOSITORY (like github.com/XXX/YYY) will be used instead of:
       "github.com/robitx/inceptus/server_template"
     - DIRECTORY is a folder where you want to boostrap the server:
       ├── cmd